 If you are not getting an immediate denture, the first step following the initial impressions is to do a wax try-in.
 Your dentist will place a wax rim on the arch and make adjustments to the wax.
 This allows the dental lab to modify the rims before they process them for final fabrication.

-Sometimes, there is a second wax try-in with the teeth in place.
-Your dentist will check the fit again, and make any adjustments to your bite before sending the wax-up back to the lab for processing.
+Sometimes, a second wax try-in is performed with the teeth in place.
+Your dentist will recheck the fit and make any adjustments to your bite before sending the wax-up back to the lab for processing.

 Denture delivery